PickYourOwn.org

 • Fruit - preferably fresh, but frozen (without syrup works, too)

-• No-sugar needed Pectin (it's a natural product, made from apples and available at grocery stores (season - spring through late summer) and local "big box" stores.
+• No-sugar needed Pectin - 1 package (box usually) or if you get it in bulk, 8 Tablespoons, see the directions below for specifics - (it's a natural product, made from apples and available at grocery stores (season - spring through late summer) and local "big box" stores.
 It usually goes for about $2.00 to $2.50 per box.
+You will get best results with no-sugar needed pectin, whether you choose to add sugar or not!
+If you can't get no-sugar needed pectin, use low-sugar pectin.
 See here for more information about how to choose the type of pectin to use.

-• Ball jars (Grocery stores, like Publix, Kroger, Safeway carry them, as do some big box stores - about $8 per dozen quart jars including the lids and rings)
+• Half pint canning jars (Grocery stores, like Publix, Kroger, Safeway carry them, as do some big box stores - now about $12 per dozen quart jars (up 50% in 2 years!) including the lids and rings)

 • Lids - thin, flat, round metal lids with a gum binder that seals them against the top of the jar.
 They may only be used once.